The Parable of the Sower explained – which soil are you like?

 The Parable of the Sower summary

-The Parable of the Sower summary is that a farmer went out to sow seeds.
+In the Parable of the Sower (Matthew 13:1-23 is one version), a farmer went out to sow seeds.
 The seeds were scattered in different places: on a path, on rocky ground, among thorns, and in good soil.

 The conditions under which the seeds fell determined whether they grew and how lasting and fruitful their growth was.